-Do you wonder what paper you should be using to not fray your brush pens?
-But you also don’t want to spend a fortune?
+Do you want to know the best paper for brush lettering?
+What paper should you be using to not fray your brush pens?
+You also don’t want to spend a fortune?
 You’re in the right place.
 In this post I’m going to share the best paper for brush lettering while staying frugal.

-Paper is important because if you use the wrong paper, your brush pens will fray a lot sooner.
+Paper is important for brush lettering because if you use the wrong paper, your brush pens will fray a lot sooner.
 But I want to show you that it doesn’t have to be expensive.
-If you would like to know which pens to use first, see my brush pen review to learn hand-lettering.
+If you would like to know which pens to use first, see the best brush pens to learn hand lettering.

 Check out this video to see how each paper looks with lettered on:

 The Best Paper for Brush Lettering